bazuker/fileserver/README.md

 # Go fileserver
 Simple file server that shares access to a directory over HTTP using a selected port.

-By default, the current working directory is shared if `-dir` is not specified.
+By default, the current working directory is hosted on port `8080` if no flags were specified.

 ## Installation
 Build from the source